NIH requires disclosure of biographical, other support and foreign component information in proposals and post-award progress reports.

 Foreign Components

 On May 1, 2025, NIH announced an updated policy on foreign subawards.
 NIH will establish a new award structure that will prohibit foreign subawards from being nested under the parent grant.
-Under the new structure, which is expected to be implemented by no later than September 30, 2025, NIH will fund foreign components that are structured as independent subprojects directly linked to the prime award.
+Under the new structure, NIH will fund foreign components that are structured as independent subprojects directly linked to the prime award.

 Resources